uvudrag/hello-world/README.md

 # hello-world
-A small repository in sea of repositories
+A small repository in a sea of repositories